 A lawsuit can provide the plaintiff with the compensation that is needed to pay for the total losses that were sustained, including:

-Don’t wait to contact our law firm – there are strict statutes of limitations in all civil lawsuits which limit the amount of time that a victim has to file.
+Don’t wait to contact our concert accident lawyers – there are strict statutes of limitations in all civil lawsuits which limit the amount of time that a victim has to file.
 If the statute of limitations passes, those literally crushed at a concert may forever lose the opportunity to recover compensation.

 On December 3rd, 1979, the British band The Who arrived in Cincinnati, Ohio to perform for nearly 20,000 fans.
 The show was set to begin at 8:00 p.m., however, the band was running behind schedule and as a result, the venue doors were still not open at 7:45 p.m., causing a very large, very upset crowd to perform.